 You can place them close to your head when you settle down for some shuteye.
 And they’ll stir any angler from their slumber.

 Sonik Gizmo Alarm Sets with receiver - choice of sets

 Frames constructed from high grade aluminium help to bring weight down, and mud feet stop you from slowly sinking into soft ground.

-This model from JRC costs around £120 and has given me over five years’ good, reliable service.
+The pretty standard bedchair model I’m seen with above cost around £120 and has given me over years of good, reliable service.

-This bed buddy is designed to position across your bedchair, helping to avoid the classic problem of bedchair back-ache from sitting hunched forward.
+This bed buddy, and others like it, is designed to position across your bedchair.
+This helps to avoid the classic problem of bedchair back-ache from sitting hunched forward.

 It is very well padded and reclinable, yet still compact enough to be stored within your bedchair.

 This is a great little item for night fishing sessions.

 It’s a bedchair pouch and quickly fastens onto the bedchair frame via Velcro tabs.